imbus/robotframework-libdoc2testbench/README.md

 pip install robotframework-libdoc2testbench
 ```

-*Notice: This extension requires Robot Framework 4.0.0 or later and does not work with earlier versions.*
+*Notice: This extension requires Robot Framework 5.0.0 or later and does not work with earlier versions.*
 ___
 ### Usage:

-There are four main use cases:
+There are three main use cases:
-* Importing official robotframework librarys
+* Importing official Robot Framework librarys
-* Importing custom robotframework librarys
+* Importing custom Robot Framework librarys
-* Importing resource files
-* Importing multiple librarys and resource files at once
+* Importing Robot Framework resource files

-#### Importing official robotframework librarys
+#### Importing official Robot Framework librarys

 ![LibDoc2TestBench command demo](res/example_usage.gif)

-The basic usage just needs the ``Libdoc2TestBench`` command and a Robot Framework Library as input and saves a zip-file named `project-dump.zip` in the current working directory containing the needed information for the import.
+For the most basic usage you just have to pass a Robot Framework library as an argument to the ``Libdoc2TestBench`` command.
+`Libdoc2TestBench`` will create a zip-file with the name of the library in the current working directory.
+This zip-file can be imported to TestBench in order to use Robot Framework keywords from within TestBench.

 ```bash
 Libdoc2TestBench <LIBRARY>
 ```
-`<LIBRARY>` corresponds to the name that you would use to import the library into a robot framework file.
+The `<LIBRARY>` argument corresponds to the Robot Framework library name that you would use to import the library in the ``*** Settings ***`` of a robot/resource file.
-Browser is an example for `<LIBRARY>`.
-By using a second positional argument you can additionally specify the output filename:
+The second positional argument can be used to specify the name of the generated zip-file:

 ```bash
 Libdoc2TestBench <LIBRARY> <output.zip>
 ```

+#### Import the generated TestBench zip-file
-Afterwards the generated zip-file can be imported via the `Import Project...` command in the Project Management view of the imbus TestBench:
+The generated zip-file can be imported via the `Import Project...` command in the Project Management view of the imbus TestBench:

 ![Import Project Demo](res/projectmanagement_view.gif)

-In the Test Elements view you can now see your imported RF library as different interactions and datatypes:
+Afterward you'll find your imported RF library, the different interactions and the datatypes in the Test Elements view:

 ![Test Element View](res/test_element_view.png)

 The imported Testelements can be copied into another testbench project.
 When copying, it is important that the test elements remain in the same subdivisions.
-The name of the root subdivision can be renamed with the --libraryroot option.

 #### Importing custom robotframework librarys

-Libdoc2Testbench can be used to import your own robotframework librarys.
+Libdoc2Testbench can also be used to import custom Robot Framework librarys.

 Example for a custom library:
 ```python